 From crazy golf to geocaching, treasure hunts, night safaris and den building, the kids’ club has plenty to keep 5-12 year olds busy, plus resident minders Sharky and George to ensure grown ups can work their way through the wine list (cheers to that).
 Open on Saturdays and Sundays, it offers full day (10:30am–3pm) or half-day sessions (10am–1pm or 2pm – 5pm).
 The excursions list also extends to horse-riding, cycling and foraging, and there are board games, books and puzzles for rainy days.

 Child-friendly options are available in the Garden Kitchen, from buttermilk pancakes at breakfast to Bolognese linguini and organic chocolate brownies at lunch and dinner.
-The wood-fired pizza at the Deli is also sure to be a hit when it opens in 2018.

 No need to pack